RenderToolbox/VirtualScenesEngine/README.md

 The goal of VirtualScenesEngine is to leverage our VirtualScenesAssets into myriad virtual scenes that we can manipulate, render, and analyze.

-Assimp/mexximp helps us load, manipulate, and interrogate our mesh geometry assets.
-Assimp/mexximp also helps us combine multiple assets into one struct and add things like lights and cameras.
+Assimp/mexximp helps us load, manipulate, and interrogate our 3D model assets.
+Assimp/mexximp also helps us combine multiple models into one struct and add things like lights and cameras.

-So, one leverage factor comes from re-combining assets to produce various mexximp structs.
+So, one leverage factor comes from re-combining models to produce various mexximp structs.

-Want some pictures of re-combined assets under "boring" rendering.
+Want some pictures of re-combined models under "boring" rendering.

-VSE adds the concept of a "Style" which is orthogonal to the assets.
-Style includes materials and light spectra that can be applied to the assets, as well as renderer configuration, like how to ray-sample the scene (which is often tightly coupled to the materials and lights that are used).
+VSE adds the concept of a "Style" which is orthogonal to the 3D model.
+Style includes materials and light spectra that can be applied to the model, as well as renderer configuration, like how to ray-sample the scene (which is often tightly coupled to the materials and lights that are used).

-To keep style separable from assets, style elements are "cycled" over an asset struct.
-For example, imagine an asset that contains lots of materials, and a style that defines only a few.
-When the style is applied to the asset, the materials in the style are re-cycled from the beginning until they cover all materials in the asset.
+To keep style separable from models, style values are "cycled" over elements of a model.
+For example, imagine a model that contains lots of materials, and a style that defines only a few.
+When the style is applied to the model, the materials in the style are re-cycled from the beginning until they cover all materials in the model.
 The same cycling idea applies to lights and light spectra, as well as materials.

-This cycling approach should support full control over style elements that are assigned to an asset: as long as the numbers match, the assignments will go one-to-one.
-It should also support concise and reusable style definitions based on few elements, or just one.
+This cycling approach should support full control over style values that are assigned to model elements: as long as the numbers match, the assignments will go one-to-one.
+It should also support concise and reusable style definitions based on one or a few values.

-So, an additional leveraging factor comes from crossing scenes with styles to produce various combos.
+So, an additional leveraging factor comes from crossing models with styles to produce various combos.

-Want some pictures of the same assets rendered with different styles.
+Want some pictures of the same model rendered with different styles.

 VirtualScenesEngine is intended to work with RenderToolbox4.
-Assets and scenes are loaded using Assimp and mexximp, which RenderToolbox4 supports.
+3D models are loaded using Assimp and mexximp, which RenderToolbox4 supports.
 Styles are expressed as RenderToolbox4 struct arrays very similar to RenderToolbox4 mappings.
-Assets and styles can be combined with RenderToolbox "hints", to produce complete RenderToolbox recipes.
+Models and styles can be combined with RenderToolbox "hints", to produce complete RenderToolbox recipes.

-## Asset
+## Model

 any plain old mexximp scene struct, by any means